 Unfortunately, some of these thoughts can keep people who need rehab the most from seeking treatment.
-However, not taking further action to treat an addiction can be more damaging than taking the risk of losing their job.
+However, not taking further action to treat addiction can be more damaging than taking the risk of losing their job.
 Fortunately, learning how to approach the drug/alcohol topic with one’s employer can help someone with a substance abuse disorder take the most appropriate and beneficial next steps to long-term sobriety.

 Should You Tell Your Boss You’re Going to Drug/Alcohol Rehab?

-First off, deciding to seek treatment for a drug or alcohol addiction takes courage.
-Furthermore, despite some common stereotypes and misconceptions around addiction being a main concern with people who are already unemployed, the reality is that an estimated 76% of people suffering from a substance abuse disorder are actually employed.
-With that being said, because the effects of addiction are all pervasive and typically interfere with one’s performance at work, it is likely that an employer already has a suspicion that something is causing your increasingly less-than-average performance at work.
+First, seeking treatment for a drug or alcohol addiction takes courage.
+Furthermore, despite some common stereotypes and misconceptions around addiction being the main concern with people who are already unemployed, the reality is that an estimated 70% of people with a substance abuse disorder are employed.
+With that being said, because the effects of addiction are all-pervasive and typically interfere with one’s performance at work, it is likely that an employer already has a suspicion that something is causing your increasingly less-than-average performance at work.

-When deciding whether to tell your employer about going to drug/alcohol rehab it is important that you do some research beforehand on the company’s policies on drug and alcohol in the work environment and if they don’t have one, what the healthcare policy is for sick employees.
+When deciding whether to tell your employer about going to drug/alcohol rehab, you must do some research beforehand on the company’s policies on drugs and alcohol in the work environment and, if they don’t have one, what the healthcare policy is for sick employees.
 While you do not want to lie to your employer about your absence, it is best to approach the situation with wisdom to ensure that you maintain employment (to the best of your ability) while in rehab.

 How to Tell Your Employer You Have an Addiction

-- Help your employer and coworkers prepare- Tie up any loose ends with work, if possible, and let others know about your absence so that you can prepare them for any deadlines they will need to adhere to when you are gone.
+- Help your employer and coworkers prepare.
+Tie up any loose ends with work, if possible, and let others know about your absence so that you can prepare them for any deadlines they will need to adhere to when you are gone.